elena-chiculita/PieShine/README.md

 # PieShine
-Python interactive shell for controlling Philips hue lights
+Python interactive shell for controlling Philips hue lights.

 ## Features

-Compliant with the Philips Hue API 1.16.0
+* Compliant with the Philips Hue API 1.16.0
-Support for Lights and Groups (more to come) Compatible with Python 2.7 and Python 3.5.2
+* Support for Lights and Groups (more to come)
+* Compatible with Python 2.7 and Python 3.5.2

 ## Prerequisites